boazsegev/plezi-website/docs/guides/routes.html.md

 Plezi's Auto-Dispatch has a websocket javascript client that gets updated along with Plezi.

-The client is also part of the application template and can be served as a static file / asset... but, this means that the client isn't updated when Plezi is updated, since the client in the template is the one that existed when the application was created.
+The client is also part of the application template and can be served as a static file... but, this means that the client isn't updated when Plezi is updated.

-To server the updated Plezi Auto-Dispatch javascript client (the client version matching the active Plezi version), Plezi allows the creation of a `:client` route, using the path of our choice:
+To server the updated Plezi Auto-Dispatch javascript client (the client version matching the active Plezi version), Plezi offers the creation of a `:client` route, using any path of our choice:

 ```ruby
 Plezi.route '/client.js', :client